Research

 MF Centre for the Advanced Study of Religion, MF CASR, fronts research on religion at MF.
 The center is an arena for research and research dissemination.
 MF CASR facilitates cooperation between MF and other academic institutions.

-MF KOM – Centre of competance for research on, development of and communication with church and congregation.
+MF KOM – Centre for Church Innovation and Research.
 The centre functions as a communication link between scholars at MF and church bodies and workers who wish to make use of MF's expertise in their own contexts.

 Research news from MF